ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Cases_review.md

 #### instance_of + nsubj(pass)

-Mot interrogatif dans un sous-arbre nsubj position(verbe) > position(nsubj)

 * nsubjpass + prep_in    : What language is spoken in Argentina?
 * nsubj + dobj           : What actor married John F. Kennedy's sister?
 * nsubj + prep_by        : List movies directed by Spielberg
 * nsubjpass              : Which president has been killed by Oswald?
 * nsubjpass              : which book was authored by Victor Hugo

 #### instance_of + dobj